michaeljherrmann/ib-gateway-service/README.md

 A small node server to wrap the IBKR Client Portal Web gateway to programatically launch and login to the gateway.
 More info at https://interactivebrokers.github.io/cpwebapi/

 The server supports SMS two factor auth with twilio.
+TODO add instructions

-docker pull mjherrma/ib-gateway-service:2.1.0
+docker pull mjherrma/ib-gateway-service:2.2.0